-If you want to return home with a great travel portfolio, you need to break out of the tourist mentality and move beyond typical snapshots of postcard locations.
+If you want to return home with a great travel portfolio, you need to break out of the tourist mentality and move beyond typical snapshots of postcard locations, you want to master the fine art of travel photography.
 Award-winning travel photographer Nevada Wier shares her top techniques to create photographs that are not only visually engaging, but reveal a more personal connection with the people and cultures you’re encountering.

 1. Clap: Color, Lights, Action, Pattern

 You have four possibilities to capture a good color photograph: the possibility of great light, color, action (large or small) or an intriguing pattern (or impeccable composition).
 It isn’t necessary to have all four of these elements in a compelling image, but you need at least two of them.
 The image of a boatman, made at the incomparable Inle Lake in Myanmar, is primarily about light (which can sometimes create lovely color) and a careful composition.
 The boatman and his reflection are placed very deliberately in the lower-right quadrant of the frame.
 The gesture of lifting the net and the moment when his legs separated are also important.
 A gesture has to be complete and recognizable.